 Dr. Parvania is an Associate Editor of the IEEE Transactions on Smart Grid.
 He is the Chair of the IEEE Power and Energy Society (PES) Utah Chapter, Chair of the IEEE PES Task Force on Reliability Impacts of Demand Response Integration, and the Secretary of the IEEE PES Reliability, Risk and Probability Application (RRPA) Subcommittee.
 He is a member of the IEEE and INFORMS.

-Challenges and Solutions for Demand Response Integration into Power Market Operations
+Challenges and Solutions for Demand Response and Energy Storage Integration into Power Market Operations

 Manager, Energy Storage Systems ‐ LS Power

 Cody Hill is the Energy Storage Manager at LS Power Development, an independent company that develops, owns, operates and invests in power generation and electric transmission infrastructure, having developed or acquired over 32,000 MW of assets throughout the United States.
 He is a Board Member for the California Energy Storage Alliance, and has been working in energy storage since 2010, previously as a Power Systems and Controls Engineer at Xtreme Power.
 He has worked on pioneering megawatt scale storage projects in Alaska, Canada, Texas, Colorado, PJM, and four Hawaiian Islands.
 Mr. Hill has a Master's degree in Electrical Engineering from the University of Texas at Austin, and a BS in Electrical and Computer Engineering from the University of Missouri - Kansas City.

 The Rise of Utility-Scale Storage: Past, Present, Future